 Reward, recognize, award, and thank employees successfully

-You need to make all employees eligible for the recognition.
 You should never exclude any employee or group of employees.
 This is especially important to consider when different employees have entirely different responsibilities.
-Depending on the nature of your firm's business, you may need to create multiple recognition programs for different departments or different types of jobs.about what behaviors or actions are being rewarded and recognized.
+Depending on the nature of your firm's business, you may need to create multiple recognition processes for different departments or different types of jobs.about what behaviors or actions are being rewarded and recognized.

 The recognition must supply the employer and employee with specific information about what behaviors or actions are being rewarded and recognized.
 The more clearly you design and communicate the criteria for eligibility for the award, the easier it is for employees to perform accordingly.
-Since this is the performance you most want to see from employees, it's a plus for the employer if many employees attain eligibility.
+Since this is the performance you most want to see from employees, it's a plus if many employees attain eligibility.

-Or, in an occasionally used approach when the affordability of the reward by the employer is a concern, every employee who meets the criteria has his or her name added to a drawing.
+Or, in an occasionally used approach, which is not recommended except in cases of severe budget restrictions, every employee who meets the criteria has his or her name added to a drawing.
 You must communicate on the front end the fact that one name or three or however many employees you plan to reward will be selected randomly from among the employees who met the eligibility criteria.

-You don't want to design a process in which managers select the people to receive recognition based on subjective criteria.
-Employees will see this type of process forever as managerial favoritism, or they will talk about the recognition in words such as, "Oh, it's your turn to get recognized this month."
+You don't want to design a process in which managers select the people to receive the recognition based on subjective criteria.
+Employees will see this type of process forever as managerial favoritism.
+Or, they will talk about the recognition in words such as, "Oh, it's your turn to get recognized this month."

 Supervisors must also apply the criteria consistently, so you may find the need to provide some organizational oversight.